niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 %      ,{"Luke Skywalker", 24, male, good}].
 ```

-More complex relationship can also be created.
-A `tag` predicate can
+Complex relationship can also be created.
+For example, a `tag` fact
-be created where one user can have many tags.
+can be created where one user can have one or more tags.

 ```prolog
 assert(tag("John Smith", "Matrix")).